Understanding The World Today. The Brisker Rov zt”l said about his father Rav Chaim zt”l that his father could tell what will be in 20

 Also, take note that the Jewish people are not allowed to light fires during Shabbat based on the declaration of the sages.
 That is why they used candles as an honor and make the evening festive.
 Girls who are as young as three years old are encouraged to light the candles.
 They should make sure that the Shabbat candles must be lit 1 minute before the sunset.
 It is also crucial to place them near the Shabbat meals, and a special blessing will proceed after the lighting.

 The Jews most often use Shabbat candlestick holders that are specially reserved during the Shabbat occasion.
 It is used to hold the Shabbat candles until they are completely burned during the duration of the Shabbat meal.

-A blech that can cover two to four burners is mostly preferred so it is wide enough to perform its function.
-Keep in mind that the foods placed on this item is preferably half-cooked to prevent it from getting burned.
+A blech that can cover two to four burners is mostly preferred, so it is wide enough to perform its function.
+Keep in mind that the foods placed on this item are preferably half-cooked to prevent it from getting burned.
 All salt, including liquid and spices, must only be added before this occasion begins.

-The challah cover is an opaque cloth which is usually made from embroidered velvet.
-It is allowed to use any kind of fabric or paper, but the Jews want it to be decorative.
+The challah cover is a thick cloth which is usually made from embroidered velvet.
+It is allowed to use any fabric or paper, but the Jews want it to be decorative.
 It is used to cover the challah bread at the commencement of their Sabbath meal.
 A challah bread serves as a critical addition to Jewish holidays.
 It is a Kosher loaf of bread with a symbolic centerpiece in their celebrations.
 It is a Jewish custom to keep the loaves of bread until the final recitation of the Kiddush blessing over wine or grape juice.